- February 26, 2024

 "Luna's Light is a 2D pixel metroidvania, where you play as the brave hunter Luna, using different types of arrows and outfits to progress through dangerous terrains and enemies.
 Save the game at bonfires, strengthen your character through secondary quests, and explore atmospheric pixel locations.
 Made with love by a talented developer duo, this game aims to provide an engaging and immersive experience."

-- The pixelated art style and charming graphics create a nostalgic and visually appealing experience.
+- The pixelated art style adds a nostalgic feel and is visually appealing.

 story

-8 mentions Positive Neutral NegativeLuna's Light features an intriguing story set in a charming world, enhanced by a side quest system that deepens exploration and character interactions.
-However, some players feel the narrative doesn't fully capitalize on its potential, and the lack of a detailed map can hinder the experience.
+16 mentions Positive Neutral NegativeLuna's Light features an intriguing story set in a charming world, enhanced by a side quest system that deepens exploration and character interactions.
+However, some reviewers feel the narrative doesn't fully capitalize on its potential, and the lack of a detailed map can hinder the experience.
 Overall, while the story is enjoyable, it leaves room for improvement.

 “Luna's Light is a metroidvania that combines an intriguing story with a charming art style.”